 - Double sound: for this sound both the clarinet and the vocal cords are used.
-It tries to make a sound with the reed while making another sound with the vocal cords.
+The idea is to make a sound with the reed while making another sound with the vocal cords.

 - Rollender Ton: consists of tapping or pressing with the tongue so that the sound comes out as intermittent instead of struck.

-- Lip vibrato: it is nothing more than vibrating the lips to achieve a characteristic effect that differs from tremolo in the intensity of the vibration.
+- Lip vibrato: consists of vibrating the lips to achieve a characteristic effect that differs from tremolo in the intensity of the vibration.
 While the tremolo is light, the vibrato is intense and accentuates each movement with the same force.

 These instruments are not tuned because they come with a factory preset tuning.
 This can vary between B flat, A, F, among others.
 The important thing is that, with the guidance of a professional, you decide which of these is the most functional for you.

-However, this does not mean that you should not make certain adjustments to give your clarinet a more accurate A or F tuning.
-To do this, the barrel of the barrel is adjusted either inward or slightly outward to produce the notes more accurately.
-To perform this operation you will need to have a chromatic tuner at hand, if it is for wind instruments, the better.
+However, this doesn't mean that you should not make certain adjustments to give your clarinet a more accurate A or F tuning.
+To do this, the barrel is adjusted either inward or slightly outward to produce the notes more accurately.
+To perform this operation you will need to have a chromatic tuner at hand, preferably one for wind instruments.

 The best clarinet players

-By this we mean compositions ranging from the baroque to the romantic period.
-But it also involves modern musical structures that remain within these musical styles.
+By this we mean compositions ranging from the baroque to the romantic period, but also modern musical structures that remain within these musical styles.

-- Cristo Barrios: is an excellent Spanish clarinettist who stands out as a concert performer and for winning some of the most important prizes in this musical instrument.
+- Cristo Barrios: is a brilliant Spanish clarinetist who stands out as a concert performer and for winning some of the most important prizes for this musical instrument.

-- Martin Fröst: Swedish clarinetist of worldwide renown as conductor and composer.
+- Martin Fröst: Swedish clarinetist of worldwide distinction as a conductor and composer.
 He has made great contributions to contemporary chamber music with important Swedish and Russian conductors.